darshna21-bit/StayWander/README.md

 - Integrated **external APIs** for maps and geocoding
 - Added **Joi validation** and **custom Express error handling**
 - Configured **production-ready deployment** with environment variables
+- Implemented **end-to-end testing using Cypress** to validate authentication flows and UI behavior
+- Designed **session-based authentication with secure cookie handling**
+- Applied **input validation and sanitization using Joi** for robust backend security

 ---